hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 * name\
   a unique name used to identify the storage plane.
 * prefix\
   The path that the components will use to access that storage.
-The default values.yaml files tend to uses paths that are the same as the defaults for bare-metal installations, but that isn't a requirement.
-Each storage plane needs to use a they could be anything as long as they are unique for each plane.
+The default values.yaml files tend to use paths that are the same as the defaults for bare-metal installations, but that isn't a requirement.
+Each storage plane prefix can be anything as long as they are unique for each plane.
 * storageSize\
   The main option you are likely to configure for ephemeral - to indicate how much storage needs to be reserved.
 * storageClass\